URBREATH/e-participation-mobile-app/README.md

 - **Composition and Internal Organisation**: Describes how the assembly is structured.
 - **Participatory Scope and Structure**: Information on the assembly's geographical and administrative focus.
 - **Target**: Audience or group the assembly is addressing.
-- **Linked Participatory Spaces**: Connections with other participatory spaces or assemblies.
 - **Components**: List of components (e.g., proposals, blogs, meetings) within the assembly.

 ---